Tailor your graduate application form and CV to Gerald Eve

 - The application questions assess your ability to give good answers to specific questions – that is, to follow a brief and instructions

-‘Wacky’ CVs and extravagant claims reminiscent of contestants on The Apprentice (eg ‘Everything I touch turns to sold’) won’t impress.
+In previous years, Gerald Eve’s recruiters have stated that they are looking for applicants with ‘personality and spark’.
+While this exact wording isn’t explicitly asked for, the value of friendliness approaches similar territory.
+Gerald Eve want to work with someone who is easy to work with, who has excellent teamworking skills, but is also not just another ‘corporate clone’.
+‘Wacky’ CVs and extravagant The Apprentice-style hyperbole aren’t the way to go to show your ‘personality’.
 Instead, focus on revealing your personality through going into detail about your extra-curricular activities, interests, achievements and the responsibilities.
-Explaining how you raised £300 for charity by running a half-marathon in a Pepper Pig costume, for example, or climbing Mount Kilimanjaro will do this.
+Explaining how you raised £300 for charity by running a half-marathon in a costume, for example, or climbing Mount Kilimanjaro will do this.

 How to answer Gerald Eve’s application form questions

-‘Why are you interested in working in a commercial property consultancy and becoming a Chartered Surveyor with Gerald Eve?’
+‘Why are you interested in working in a commercial property consultancy?’

 How to approach: